KoushikNiyogi/Daily-objects-clone/README.md

-# FastDeal (Clone of SnapDeal)
+# Daily Essential (Clone of Daily Object)

-FastDeal is an e-commerce website that specializes in clothing.
-Users can sign up and browse through a variety of products, add them to their cart, and proceed to checkout.
-Payment and shipping information can be provided at checkout, and once the payment is processed, users will be redirected to the homepage.
+Daily Essential is an e-commerce website that was Founded in 2012, Daily Essential is a design-obsessed lifestyle accessories brand committed to making your everyday carry #lessordinary.

+You can look forward to a carefully-crafted range of products, made from long-lasting materials, with designs that stand out and make your life easy.
+With Daily Essential, let your lifestyle reflect your sensibilities as you go on to make your every day #lessordinary.

 # Getting Started
 To get started with the project, you will need to clone the repository to your PC .